The Man from Toronto (2022 film): Production

 It was announced in January 2020 that Patrick Hughes was set to direct Robbie Fox's script The Man from Toronto, with Jason Statham and Kevin Hart set to star; Jason Blumenthal, Todd Black, Bill Bannerman, and Steve Tisch producing through Escape Artists; and Sony Pictures distributing.
 In March, Statham abruptly exited the project six weeks prior to filming after clashing with producers over the tone and rating of the film.
 Woody Harrelson was cast to replace him.
 Kaley Cuoco was added to the cast in April, and Pierson Fodé was added in May.
 Jasmine Mathews, Ellen Barkin, Lela Loren, and Tomohisa Yamashita were added in October.
 Filming was set to begin in April 2020 in Atlanta, but in March, production was shut down due to the COVID-19 pandemic.
 Filming began on October 12, 2020, in the Toronto area.
-Many major scenes were filmed in Milton, Ontario with much delight to the local residents.
+Many major scenes were filmed in Milton, Ontario.
 Rob Hardy was the cinematographer.
 During post-production, the film's music was composed by Ramin Djawadi.